If Dimitri Payet doesn’t play for the team you support, he’s probably wound you up on at least one occasion.

 He’s just as likely to leave his own fans cursing at the TV as he is to prompt opposition supporters to threaten him with whatever blunt instrument they happen to have lying around, but the highs are so high it becomes impossible to stay angry at him.

-Indeed, had he scored this chance, which for most would have been a frantic effort to merely keep a wayward cross in play, we might have had to hold our hands up and deem any future criticism entirely invalid.
+Indeed, had he scored this chance, which for most would have been a frantic effort to merely keep a wayward cross in play, we might have had to hold our hands up and deem any criticism he may ever go on to receive entirely invalid.

-The beauty of Payet’s majesty comes from the fact that, at the age others begin their downward trajectory, he is just getting started.
+The beauty of Payet’s majesty comes from the fact that, at the age others begin their downward trajectory, he was just getting started.

-Instead, after posting some ridiculously creative numbers in a West Ham shirt, he has kept things going in Ligue 1 and the Europa League to the point that his absence from France’s World Cup squad at the age of 31 would only be due to the embarrassment of attacking riches at Didier Deschamps’ disposal.
+Instead, after posting some ridiculously creative numbers in a West Ham shirt, he has kept things going in Ligue 1 and the Europa League to the point that only an injury kept him out of the France squad which went on to win the 2018 World Cup.

-He has seven assists to his name in this season’s Europa League, despite making just 11 appearances – only Jonathan Soriano has managed more in any of the last five seasons – and that includes deliveries for all three of Marseille’s goals in their 3-2 aggregate victory over Soriano’s former club Red Bull Salzburg in the semi-final.
+He claimed seven assists in the Europa League alone – in just 11 appearances.
+And that included deliveries for all three of Marseille’s goals in their 3-2 aggregate victory over Red Bull Salzburg in the semi-final.